 Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

-Sunday's contest between the No. 16 Ohio State Buckeyes (5-1) and No. 20 Tennessee Volunteers (4-3) matching up at Thompson-Boling Arena has a projected final score of 78-72 (based on our computer prediction) in favor of Ohio State, who is listed as the favorite by our model.
-The game will tip off at 5:00 PM ET on December 3.
+Sunday's game features the No. 16 Ohio State Buckeyes (5-1) and the No. 20 Tennessee Volunteers (4-3) squaring off at Thompson-Boling Arena (on December 3) at 5:00 PM ET.
+This matchup, according to our computer prediction, will result in a 78-72 victory for Ohio State.

-Last time out, the Volunteers lost 74-69 to Notre Dame on Wednesday.
+The Volunteers enter this contest following a 74-69 loss to Notre Dame on Wednesday.

 Catch college basketball action all season long on Fubo!